GluuFederation/docs-de-prod/docs/source/index.md

 # Gluu Server Docker Edition (DE)
 ## Overview
-The Gluu Server now supports installation via Linux containers.
+The Gluu Server supports installation via Linux containers.
 This documentation is primarily focused on utilizing Docker, but it's possible to use these containers with other container engines, such as rkt.

 ## Features
 - Consistent Environments